gcfrxbots/rxbot/README.md

 ## RXBot

-This is the robot for the RXBots Twitch livestream, made for doing music stuff.
+This is the chat bot for the RXBots Twitch livestream, made for doing music stuff.

-**WORK IN PROCESS!**
+**WORK IN PROGRESS!**